SS-T: 2010 Adhesives

 5. Click OK.

-6. When the disconnected groups warnings appears, click OK to dismiss them.
+6. When the disconnected groups warning appears, click OK and Close to dismiss.

 Create Adhesives